 We simulated each system within this environment and used a series of performance metrics to rank them.
 These metrics included:

 Our evaluation showed the chilled beam system would provide the best energy performance.
-However, this type of system would be unable to respond to densely occupied spaces with high turnover—like a classroom.
-This made it a poor choice for a K-12 school.
+This type of system would not be able to respond to densely occupied spaces with high turnover—like a classroom.
+This made it a less-than-ideal choice for a K-12 school.

-Our top recommendations for LaPorte were the ERVUV system and the Fan Coil DOAS system.
+Our top two recommendations for LaPorte were the ERVUV system and the Fan Coil DOAS system.
 Both of these options would reduce energy consumption by more than 40 percent.
-However, the ERVUV had a lower capital cost.

-The ERVUV system also provides greater control of ventilation in classroom spaces.
+The ERVUV system was ultimately chosen because of its moderate cost, high energy performance, and ease of maintenance.
+The vertical unit ventilators are completely accessible without the use of a ladder, and the filters are easily accessed by opening the unit, much like a refrigerator door.
+The system also provides greater control of ventilation in classroom spaces.
 Coupled with demand control CO2 sensors—which measure the CO2 in the air to estimate the number of people in a space—the system can adjust air intake based on actual occupancy and only use what it needs.

 For the new addition, we implemented the ERVUV system for classrooms and Rooftop VAV for large spaces.
-We re-worked the existing HVAC system in the original building by adding new VAV boxes for classrooms and replacing the air handling units for the gymnasium.
+We re-worked the existing HVAC system in the original building by adding new VAV boxes for classrooms and replacing the air handling units for the gymnasium to improve air flow and add air conditioning to the gym.
 To help with phasing of construction, the new addition has a stand-alone chilled water/hot water system.
-We kept the existing mechanical equipment in the original building.

-Thanks to strategic mechanical design and capitalizing on available incentives, LPCSC will see significant energy and operation savings on the new campus, as well as a healthy, comfortable learning environment for students.
+Thanks to strategic mechanical design and capturing available incentives, LPCSC will see significant energy and operation savings on the new campus, as well as a healthy, comfortable learning environment for students.